delta6862/library/bug-bounty/magister.md

 ## The bug
 In Magister, as with most platforms.
 There is a password reset feature.
 Upon activation this will send a 6 didget base-16 code to the email address listed to your account.
 This code gives us a total of `16^6=16777216`combinations.
 Not great if we wanted to brute force it, but better than the `1.2806308e+14` or more combinations possible if we were to bruteforce a password directly.
 However the email also mentions the code to be valid for a short period of time.
-Afther some experimentation I found that the following:
+Afther some experimentation I found the following:
 - Unlike the main login page Magister does not have a softlocking feature for the reset code, making it a valid vector of attack.
 - The code lifetime is linked to the user session, generaly a new session will be given to the user afther 30 minutes
 - The lifetime of a users session can be extended by sending a new request within the 30 minute window.